Getting StartedTutorialsResponsive DesignResponsive Images with srcset

 For srcsets using the sizes attribute, we recommend using one of our libraries to generate the srcset.
 Note that it is necessary to specify an appropriate sizes attribute to prevent the largest image from being used.

 Providing a large number of images to the browser increases the DOM size, which is an error that sometimes shows in Google Pagespeed.
-As long as you are offerring less than 24 image variations per image element, you can ignore the Pagespeed warning.
+If you offer less than 24 image variations per image element, you can ignore the Pagespeed warning.
 The browser only uses one image from the set.
 Additionally, the performance loss from increased DOM size is offset by accurate image output from the browser.

 Use fit=max